BuzzwordStrategies/v2-build-buzzwordstrategies/README.md

-# Buzzword Strategies Bundle Builder
+markdown# Buzzword Strategies Bundle Builder

 A modern, interactive bundle builder for Buzzword Strategies' digital marketing services.
-Built with React and Tailwind CSS.
+Built with React, Express, and integrated with Stripe for payments.

 ## Features